Hyperion-Virtual-Worlds/Hyperion-Viewer/indra/newview/linux_tools/client-readme.txt

 PROBLEM 4:- Music and sound effects are silent or very stuttery.
-SOLUTION:- The most common solution is to ensure that you have the 'esd' program (part of the 'esound' package) installed and running before you start Firestorm.
+SOLUTION:- The most common solution is to ensure that you have the 'esd' program (part of the 'esound' package) installed and running before you start Starbird.
 Users of Ubuntu (and some other) Linux systems can simply run the following to install and configure 'esound':
      sudo apt-get install esound
   For others, simply running 'esd&' from a command-line should get it running.

-PROBLEM 5:- Using the 'Alt' key to control the camera doesn't work or just moves the Firestorm window.
+PROBLEM 5:- Using the 'Alt' key to control the camera doesn't work or just moves the Starbird window.
-SOLUTION:- Some window managers eat the Alt key for their own purposes; you can configure your window manager to use a different key instead (for example, the 'Windows' key!) which will allow the Alt key to function properly with mouse actions in Firestorm and other applications.
+SOLUTION:- Some window managers eat the Alt key for their own purposes; you can configure your window manager to use a different key instead (for example, the 'Windows' key!) which will allow the Alt key to function properly with mouse actions in Starbird and other applications.

 PROBLEM 6:- In-world movie, music, or Flash playback doesn't work for me.
 SOLUTION:- You need to have a working installation of GStreamer 0.10; this